HiroAsHero/claude-code-composer/README.md

 # Claude Composer
 This package adds Claude code commands `/composer` and will enable you composing multiple agents simultanously.

+## Precautions
+Only tested on MacOS, Linux OS.
+Windows WSL2 support implementation is in progress.

 ## Quick start
 ```
 npm i claude-code-composer